davidespano/deictic/user-test/gesturemap/basic/static/basic/js/lib/README.md

 3. {@tutorial Using the line feedback}
 4. {@tutorial Using the Octopocus feedback}
 5. {@tutorial Recognizing gestures with Finite State Machines}
 6. {@tutorial Recognizing gestures with Machine Learning}

-1. Graphics library
-    1.
-    2. Using the line feedback
-    3. Using the Octopocus feedback
-2. Input library
-    1. Registering strokes
-    2. Recognizing gestures with Finite State Machines
-    3. Recognizing gestures with Machine Learning
-    4. Recognizing gestures with Deictic
+7. {@tutorial Recognizing gestures with Deictic}